Fiddlehead Fern Recipe Stir-Fry with Garlic Ginger Shrimp

 “The fiddlehead season is fleeting and in my opinion gone too soon, so I enjoy the novelty of a tightly furled frond on my kitchen table and plate.“

-What do Fiddleheads Taste Like:
+What do Fiddlehead Ferns Taste Like?

 If you are asking “What do Fiddleheads taste Like?”
 Fiddleheads have a flavor that is akin to green beans, asparagus and broccoli rabe, with a touch of earthiness and a moss like smell.
 Keep this flavor profile of the fern in mind if you chose to create some fiddlehead recipes of your own.
 This foraged fronded vegetable lends itself wonderfully to multiple cuisines and cooking techniques.

-Gather your ingredients for this Fiddlehead Stir-fry:
+Gather your ingredients for this Fiddlehead Stir-fry Recipe:

-This is a super quick, easy recipe to incorporate fiddlehead fern into an enticing entree with delicious results.
+This is a super quick, easy recipe to incorporate fiddlehead fern into appetizers or an enticing entree with delicious results.
 Gathering all of the ingredients together will make throwing this stir-fry dish together a snap!
 Any rice noodles will do here, I prefer a medium flat variety, the sauce sticks to the noodle creating a sumptuous, stick to your belly one pan meal.

 How to Use Fiddleheads in a Recipe: